Canefis/bits/bits/BIT-0018-Distributed-Subnet-Ownership.md

 - The sum of all profit shares must not exceed 1000 (100%)
 - The sum of all governance shares must not exceed 1000 (100%)
-- If the sum of shares is less than 1000, the remaining shares are automatically assigned to the subnet owner
 - If either share type is empty, the subnet owner retains 100% ownership of that type
 - Minimum share allocation is configurable via `MinSubnetShare` (default: 1 per-mille (0.1%))
 - Maximum number of shareholders is configurable via `MaxSubnetShareholders` (default: 50)